gu-fan/riv.vim/README.rst

 Related tools
 -------------

++ Python: InstantRst_ for preview rst document instantly.
 + Python: Docutils_, required for converting reST files to other formats.
 + Python: Pygments_, provides syntax highlighting for other formats.
 + Python: Sphinx_ for Sphinx users.
 + Vim: Syntastic_ for syntax checking.
 Requires Docutils_.
 + Python: Nikola_ for static blogging with rst syntax.
-+ Python: InstantRst_ for preview rst document instantly.
++ Python: HoverCraft_ for writing presentation from rst.

 Tutorials
 =========